instructure/instructure-ui/packages/ui-buttons/src/CloseButton/README.md

 ---
 <Guidelines>
   <Figure recommendation="a11y" title="Accessibility">
-    <FigureItem>Use the <code>icon-inverse</code> variant when a CloseButton appears on a dark background to ensure adequate contrast</FigureItem>
+    <Figure.Item>Use the <code>icon-inverse</code> variant when a CloseButton appears on a dark background to ensure adequate contrast</Figure.Item>
-    <FigureItem>Ensure the CloseButton is labeled correctly so screen readers announce what action will be taken when selected</FigureItem>
+    <Figure.Item>Ensure the CloseButton is labeled correctly so screen readers announce what action will be taken when selected</Figure.Item>
   </Figure>
 </Guidelines>
 ```